A proxy for

 docker run --dns '8.8.8.8' --env 'UID=1050' -p '5005:5005' -p '10000:10000' -v ./config:/home/tsun-proxy/config -v ./log:/home/tsun-proxy/log tsun-proxy

 The configuration consists of several parts.
-First, the container and the proxy itself must be configured, and then the connection of the inverter to the proxy must be set up, which is done differently depending on the inverter generation
+First, the container and the proxy itself must be configured, and then the connection of the device to the proxy must be set up, which is done differently depending on the device generation

-For GEN3PLUS inverters, this can be done easily via the web interface of the inverter.
+For GEN3PLUS devices, this can be done easily via the web interface of the devices.
 The GEN3 inverters do not have a web interface, so the proxy is integrated via a modified DNS resolution.

 No special configuration is required for the Docker container if it is built and started as described above.
 It is recommended to start the container with docker-compose.
 The configuration is then specified in a docker-compose.yaml file.
 An example of a stack consisting of the proxy, MQTT broker and home assistant can be found here.